riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 table = sys.argv[2]
 ```

 Next, we'll create our query string and prepare it.
-Preparing our query adds it to the prepared statement cache of our Astra DB cluster, preventing it from needing to be parsed before each use.
+Preparing our query string adds it to the prepared statement cache of our Astra DB cluster, preventing it from needing to be parsed before each use.

 ```python
 pStatement = session.prepare("""